tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

 The focus of openDesk is to provide an integrated functional productivity platform based on the involved suppliers' functional components (products).
 These functional components usually rely on specific service components, e.g. database services for persistence.
 When running openDesk in production, the operator is responsible for providing these services in production-grade.
 For evaluation and development purposes, the openDesk deployment automation includes these services.

-Find the list of functional and service components in the [deployment automation's components.md](https://gitlab.opencode.de/bmi/opendesk/deployment/sovereign-workplace/-/blob/main/docs/components.md).
+Find the list of functional and service components in the [archictecture documentation](./docs/architecture.md).

 ## Origins